lupyuen/lupyuen.github.io/src/plic3.md

   Before we actually read it!

 Yep we indeed have a Leaky Read + Leaky Write that's causing all our UART + PLIC worries.
-But why?
+Why oh why?

 TODO: Pic of leaky read